Petzl Ange Finesse Review

 When it comes to unclipping these draws from a bolt, they are among the very best.
 While the basket is deep, the nose is designed to be one of the least pointy, with very little upward curve toward the gate.
 This means that it is easy to slide them off of a bolt hanger as you clean a route, even when the draw remains under tension, as it does when the route is severely overhanging.
 The nose itself is entirely smooth, offering no obstacles for a rope or hanger to snag.

 We love the portability of this quickdraw.
-Our "S/L" version, with a 17cm sling, weighed only 2.6 ounces, comparable to the Cypher Firefly II Quickdraw, which is far smaller and has a much slimmer, and shorter, dogbone sling.
-It is over 1.5 ounces lighter than the similar-sized Black Diamond Positron Quickdraw, a difference that adds up when you multiply it by 12 or more.
+Our "S/L" version, with a 17cm sling, weighed only 2.6 ounces, comparable to the lightweight, double wiregate competition, which tend to be far smaller and have much slimmer, shorter dogbone slings.
+It is over 1.5 ounces lighter than the heaviest sport draws that we've tested, a difference that adds up when you multiply it by 12 or more.

 The weight of this draw, despite its size, is one of the main reasons why it is such a good quiver of one.
 For multi-pitch sport routes, like those found in the canyons of Red Rocks, this is an optimal choice.

 These draws use Petzl's String carabiner keeper, a piece of rubber that lives on the outside of the sling loop, and is replaceable if it should wear out or break.
-This piece is replaceable adds great value, and potentially life, to the quickdraw as a whole.
-Although we found that on the Ange Finesse this keeper was less effective than on the other two Petzl quickdraws we tested — the Petzl Spirit Express and the Djinn Axess — likely due to the smaller and thinner profile of the lightweight Ange carabiners.
+This piece is replaceable and adds great value, and potentially life, to the quickdraw as a whole.
+Although we found that on the Ange Finesse this keeper was less effective than on the other two Petzl quickdraws we tested — likely due to the smaller and thinner profile of the lightweight Ange carabiners.

 While the lower carabiner comes with two small tabs that prevent the sling and the string keeper from sliding toward the gate, we found that it could still easily slide down along the long axis, allowing for a potential cross-loading situation at worst, or a simple annoying clip at best.
 This didn't happen with the other Petzl quickdraws.
 While it's been mentioned elsewhere, we also found that the small carabiners were hard to use, especially to clip the rope.